tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 sudo dd if=/dev/sdX of=/path/to/backup.img bs=4M status=progress
 ```

 > **💡 TIP:** Keep at least 2 backup SD cards.
-Data on the card is encrypted with your master password, so clones are safe to store.
+Data on the card is protected by your master password, but clones and folder backups should still be stored as sensitive signer material.

 ### If Your TezSign Device Fails

-1. **Have a backup SD card ready** - Insert your cloned card into a spare device
+1. **Have a backup SD card ready** - Insert your cloned card, or a newly flashed card with restored `data/tezsign`, into a spare device
 2. **Never run two devices with the same keys simultaneously** - This causes double-signing and slashing
 3. If no backup exists, use your manager Ledger via [TezGov](https://gov.tez.capital/) to set a new consensus key (takes 3 cycles to activate)